jasononeil/webpack-haxe-loader/README.md

 It is silently ignored on non-JS targets.
 In future we may try to handle require statements for other targets.

-### Asynchronous requires (code splitting)
+### Code splitting (load on demand)

-To leverage code splitting, you must use the `Webpack.load` require, and provide the Haxe module you want to load as a separate bundle:
+To leverage code splitting, you must use the `Webpack.load` asynchronous require, and provide the Haxe module you want to load as a separate bundle:

 ```haxe
 import com.MyComponent;